freqtrade/freqtrade/docs/index.md

 ## Support
 Help / Slack
-For any questions not covered by the documentation or for further information about the bot, we encourage you to join our slack channel.
+For any questions not covered by the documentation or for further information about the bot, we encourage you to join our Slack channel.

 Click [here](https://join.slack.com/t/highfrequencybot/shared_invite/enQtMjQ5NTM0OTYzMzY3LWMxYzE3M2MxNDdjMGM3ZTYwNzFjMGIwZGRjNTc3ZGU3MGE3NzdmZGMwNmU3NDM5ZTNmM2Y3NjRiNzk4NmM4OGE) to join Slack channel.